Maudlin of the Well

-Biography
+History

 Maudlin of the Well released three full-length albums before disbanding in 2003.
 These albums included 1999's My Fruit PsychoBells...A Seed Combustible and 2001's Bath and Leaving Your Body Map, these last two made as complementary companion albums.
 The band had a consistent core membership, which consisted of Jason Byron, Greg Massi, and Toby Driver.
 Throughout its career a sort of "revolving door" of members and session musicians participated as needed.

 Maudlin's music, lyrics, and atmosphere dealt predominantly with the subject of astral projection.
 The band described their approach as trying to find music rather than compose it.
 This was done through practicing astral projection and lucid dreams, from which they were purportedly able to "bring back" pre-existing music from the astral plane (as stated by Toby Driver in the liner notes included with the reissued Bath and Leaving Your Body Map).

 In late 2001, the band began working on a fourth studio album.
 During this time, the band lost several longtime members, changed labels, and ultimately renamed themselves to Kayo Dot.
 This fourth album was later released in 2003 as Kayo Dot's Choirs of the Eye.

 The Dark Symphonies label re-issued Bath and Leaving Your Body Map in 2006 and My Fruit PsychoBells...A Seed Combustible in 2008, all with bonus tracks consisting of early demos.